g3thsemane/CART253/topics/Mod-Jam/README.md

 -Variation in fly sizes, some are bigger and some are smaller -Added wings to the fly, and eyes to the frog -Increased the frog tongue speed
--Added a title screen, instructions screen, and game over screen -Added a background song
+-Added a title screen, instructions screen, and game over screen
+-A scoring system that goes up at first, but then goes down -Added a background song
 -Added sound effects for when the fly is eaten